Sabryr/hpc-intro/_episodes/12-cluster.md

 ## Going remote

-First of all, the admin asks Lola to connect to the super computer.
-The admin asks Lola to open a terminal on her laptop and type in the following commands:
+First of all, the admin asks Lola to connect to the super computer .

+The admin asks Lola to open
+a terminal on her laptop and type in the following commands:

 ~~~